isaaclhk/Projects/Python projects/breast cancer prediction.md

 ```
 ![gdplot](https://user-images.githubusercontent.com/71438259/209129011-bb3a5855-767a-4ffe-b142-dc46c8e9f55e.png)

-Finally, we run the predict function and evaluate our model's accuracy.
+Finally, we run the predict function and produce a confusion matrix to evaluate our model's accuracy.

 ```
 #evaluating accuracy